-As the Japanese term Ekiben can be divided into 2 words “Eki (駅)” meaning station and “Ben (弁)” standing for Bento, Ekiben are boxed lunches sold in train stations in Japan.
+As the Japanese term, Ekiben is composed of 2 words “Eki (駅)” meaning station and “Ben (弁)” which stands for Bento, Ekiben refers to boxed lunches sold in train stations.

-The Ekiben fair is sometimes held in supermarkets and department stores around the country where popular Ekiben bentos from various places of Japan are usually lined up.
+In Japan, the Ekiben fair is sometimes held in supermarkets and department stores where popular Ekiben Bentos from various places of Japan are lined up.

 Kanda Rokkakai Hirekatsu (Tonkatsu) Sandwich Bento

-while “Hire-Katsu (ヒレカツ)” is a type of Tonkatsu consisting of a slice of pork fillet with a breadcrumb covering deep-fried in oil.
+Meanwhile, “Hire-Katsu (ヒレカツ)” is a type of Tonkatsu made of a slice of pork fillet that has been breaded and deep-fried in plenty of oil.

-Hirekatsu is the highest grade Tonkatsu characterized by the fabulous combination of the tenderness of pork fillet and the pleasant crispiness of deep-fried bread crumb coating.
+Hirekatsu is the highest grade Tonkatsu, which is characterized by the perfect combination of the excellent tenderness of pork fillet and the pleasant crispiness of deep-fried Panko breadcrumb covering.

-From the above, “Hirekatsu Sando (ヒレカツサンド)” is a type of Tonkatsu Sandwich made with pork fillet and white bread with the crust cut off.
+So in a nutshell, “Hirekatsu Sando (ヒレカツサンド)” is a type of Tonkatsu Sandwich made with a pork fillet cutlet and 2 slices of white bread with the crust cut off.

-The Hire-Katsu slice was pretty thick and seasoned with a savory miso sauce in place of Tonkatsu sauce.
+The Hire-Katsu slice was pretty thick and dressed with savory miso-tare sauce instead of Tonkatsu sauce.